 Yes, as long as you are following the rules as stated above, and it’s not over lifted areas, you should be okay.
 The video below is from the backcountry in nearby Myoko.

 So, can I use a drone at Madarao Ski Resort?

 Well, some bad news, Madarao Kogen did allow drone flights, but now unfortunately doesn’t.
 If you head out into the local rural areas of Nagano beyond the ski resorts and do some flights around lightly populated areas or untouched nature you should not have a problem.
+Check here for 19 ideas for drone videos in Nagano (Japanese language only).
 Nearby Lake Nozomi, rice paddy areas or the Chikuma River might be good choices.
-If you are a journalist, etc., you may be able to obtain special permission
+If you are a journalist, etc., you may be able to obtain special permission.

 Drone flight (with permission) at Hakuba Iwatake